Refugee Protection Division

 The Safe Third Country Agreement (STCA) is an agreement between Canada and the United States that mandates that those claiming refugee must claim it in the first country that they arrive in before crossing the border and claiming it in the second country.
 There are exceptions to this rule.

-The first is if the person making the claim has a family member who is in Canada and is a citizen, permanent resident, holds a work or study permit or is over the age of 18 and has an active Refugee matter before the Immigration Refugee Board.
+The first is if the person making the claim has a family member who is in Canada and is a citizen, permanent resident, is a protected person, has made a claim for refugee status that has been accepted by the IRB, has had their removal order stayed on humanitarian and compassionate grounds, holds a work or study permit or is over the age of 18 and has an active Refugee matter that has been referred to the Immigration Refugee Board.
 The second exception is for unaccompanied minors, which include people that are under the age of 18 and are not accompanied by parents or guardian, spouse or common law partner and do not have parents or a guardian in Canada or the United States.
 The third exception is Document holder exceptions which include people who have valid Canadian visas, study or work permit, travel document issued by Canada or do not require a visa to enter Canada but require one to enter the United States.
 The last exception is for people who fall under the public interest exception.
 This category applies to people who have been convicted of a crime that holds the death penalty as a potential sentence.
 It is important to note that even if you meet any of these exceptions, you must prove that you are eligible for a refugee claim in Canada by meeting all the other requirements.

 What happens after the Refugee Protection Division hears my claim?